Let’s set the stage.

 Branding is a process that allows you to develop an identity for your business.
 That identity reinforces the perception you want people to have of it and supports premium price positioning.

-The second is a “luxury” salon that emphasizes atmosphere.
+The second is a “luxury” salon that delivers a unique brand experience.

-Two completely different approaches that will likely attract two uniquely different audiences.
+Two completely different approaches will likely attract two uniquely different audiences.

-This is one small example of price positioning.
+This comparison is one small example of price positioning.
 Of course, wording alone isn’t enough.
-But to charge higher prices, it’s imperative to set the tone in the customer’s mind.
+But to charge higher prices, it is imperative to set the tone in the customer’s mind.

 Building more value is another component of a price positioning strategy.
 To do this, you must be creative.

 Can you add extra services and package them with the products you sell?
-Can you offer memberships or clubs?
+For example, can you offer memberships or clubs?

 Creating content that educates customers on what you do is an excellent way to build value.
 You become an authority as you teach them more about your products and services.

 The list goes on.
-There’s almost no limit to what you can do to build more value for your business.
+There is almost no limit to what you can do to build more value for your business.

 One of the most powerful strategies is to think of how you can do the impossible.
-What’s one thing most people in your industry don’t believe can be done?
+What is one thing most people in your industry don’t believe can be done?
 Can you figure out a way to do it?